farazsth98/farazsth98.github.io/_posts/2016-09-11-_int_free-Mental-Snapshot.md

 Before thinking about exploitation, think about the implementation.
 Let's get familiar with how free works.
 The structure of a heap chunk is defined in malloc.c.
 Datatype `INTERNAL_SIZE_T` is 4 bytes on 32bit system and 8 bytes on 64bit system.
 The `prev_size` field contains the size in bytes of the previous chunk bordering the current chunk, ONLY if the previous chunk is free and not part of a fastbin list, since fastbins are sorted by size in the first place.
 The `size` field contains the current chunk's size with the 3 Least Significant Bits meaning:

 * bit at position 1 - `PREV_INUSE` - Turned on if previous chunk is in USE.
-* bit at position 2 - `IS_MMAPED`  - Turned on if chunk is allocated via mmap.
+* bit at position 2 - `IS_MMAPPED`  - Turned on if chunk is allocated via mmap.
 * bit at position 3 - `NON_MAIN_ARENA` - Turned on if the chunk belongs to thread arena.

-FD and BK are the forward and backward pointers pointing to the previous and next chunks in a doubly linked list of free chunks.
+`FD` and `BK` are the forward and backward pointers pointing to the previous and next chunks in a doubly linked list of free chunks.

 {% highlight C %}
 struct malloc_chunk {